Overhung Caravan Hitches

 This interaction is described in Why Caravans Roll Over.

 Caravan and tow vehicle swaying is ‘fuelled’ by the rig’s weight and speed.
 The resultant side forces distort the tow vehicle’s rear tyres.
 Nevertheless, those tyres must maintain full intended grip.
 If that grip distorts, that can cause the vehicle to jack-knife.
 If that happens the rig may overturn.
 Moreover, many do.

 This effect is speed-related.
 There are many other known causes.
 These include inadequate tow ball mass, excess caravan length and rear-end loading.
 Contrary to common-belief, weight distributing hitches may worsen the effect.
 They reduce cornering power.
 The rig may be more stable with a normal hitch.

 A few tow hitches are claimed easier to couple and uncouple.
 Some, however, increase tow hitch overhang.
 This is never desirable.
 Moreover, it inherently decreases towing stability.

 You can reduce overhung hitches undesirable effects.
 Furthermore, you cannot totally eliminate them.
 The fifth-wheeler is the only truly stable caravan.
 It has the tow hitch directly above the tow vehicle’s rear axle.
 By doing so, it eliminates overhung hitches’ inherent instability.

-A full explanation is in our Why Caravans Rollover - and how to prevent it .
-This book explains just why rollovers happen.
-It enables you to estimate the stability of your own rig - and how to improve its stability.
-That's good value for $29.95!
+RV Books provides a full explanation is in our Why Caravans Rollover – and how to prevent it.
+This book explains just why caravan rollovers happen.
+Moreover, it shows how your own rig’s stability.
+Furthermore, it shows how to improve that stability.